alvinhuhhh/LARKY_FireWatch_SCDFXIBM/README.md

 * IBM Cloud Object Storage for storing data used to train our machine learning model.

-* Firebase Cloud storage for image data to be uploaded to
+* Firebase Cloud storage for image data to be uploaded and downloaded
 #